11 Top London Upholsterers – London Upholstery At Its Very Best

 What is BS5867 / BS 5867 part 2 type B? type C?

-As an interior designer you do *NOT* need to understand the details of the test nor the performance criteria that needs to be achieved.
+As an interior designer you do not need to understand the technical details of the test.
+However you are responsible for the project and must:

-– Be certain what standard is required for your project/installation;
+• Confirm what standard is required for your project.

-– Prove that the fabric you have installed is up to the job.
+• Prove that the fabric installed complies.

-1. Determine the fire retardancy standards that need to be adhered to.
+1. Determine the fire retardancy standard required.
 This may involve contacting the local fire officer.
-Determine what documentation you need to provide them.
+Confirm what documentation you need to provide.

-2. Liaise with your fabric supplier to determine if the fabric either:
+2. Confirm with your fabric supplier whether the fabric inherently meets the standard or requires treatment.

 3. On purchasing the fabric, specify the treatment required.
-You would say to the fabric company “Treat the fabric to the contract curtain standard BS 5867 part 2 type B, and provide me with documentation showing this has been done”.
+Say to the fabric company: treat this fabric to BS 5867 Part 2 Type B and provide documentation confirming this has been done.

 Test method

-Type B Performance Criteria: The edges must remain completely intact and no burning debris should fall.
+Type B performance criteria: The edges must remain completely intact and no burning debris should fall.